lgtateos/gis540/tutorial/Mapping photographs.md

   1. Select the Map tab at the top.

   2. Click on basemap.
-The names you see there, can be used in your code.
+The names you see there can be used in your code.

   3. You can use the NatGeo one in the code below or another one of your choosing.